-We are open from May through October.
-Our hours are Tuesday to Saturday from 10 AM to 3 PM.
+We are open from 1 May through 30 October, Tuesday to Saturday from 10 AM to 3 PM.